kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 Collection yellow-taxi created!
 ```

-Congratulations, you performed your first connection to Kuzzle Server via a Kotlin program.
 You now know how to:

 - Instantiate the Kuzzle SDK and connect to a Kuzzle Server using a specific network protocol (here `websocket`)